uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The seven-day week was the norm for many employees.
 An 1896 report on the Mount Elgin school noted, “No holidays are given or allowed to the staff; all days or parts of days lost time are deducted from their wages.”[^618]
-The policy at the Anglican schools into the 1920s was to allow “one full day off duty each month.”[^619] Indian agent F. J. C. Ball predicted that a sixty-three-year-old employee of the<!--x-->
-Lytton school was headed for a nervous breakdown in 1922.
+The policy at the Anglican schools into the 1920s was to allow “one full day off duty each month.”[^619] Indian agent F. J. C. Ball predicted that a sixty-three-year-old employee of the <!-- page 133 -->Lytton school was headed for a nervous breakdown in 1922.
 According to Ball, the man was “acting as teacher, minister, janitor and general handy man around the School.
 He also has charge of the boys [sic] dormitory at night.”[^620]